6 Tips to Planning Your Wedding Timeline

 2)Sunset

 A wedding day offers numerous photo opportunities for your photographer.
 Are there any specific shots you’d prefer to forgo?
-Ensuring all the shots you want are in your wedding timeline will be key to capturing all the best photos of the day.
+Considering the LEAST important photos to you on your wedding day can help your photographer navigate the day if the timeline gets tight.
+Ensuring all the shots that are MOST IMPORTANT are in your wedding timeline and communicated throughly with your photographer will be key to capturing all the best photos of the day.
 Typically, a wedding photographer plans to capture the following unless you specify otherwise:

 Detail shots (dress, rings, vow books, shoes)